Roger-Montane/Game_of_life/README.md

 By pressing `P` on your keyboard, you will pause the execution of the "game", that way you can add groups of cells to the board and then press `P` again to resume the execution.
 In the case that all cells die, you can also use this pause feature to add new ones to keep the "game" going.

-Lastly, pressing `C` on your keyboard will clear all the cells.
+Lastly and while being paused, pressing `C` on your keyboard will clear all the cells.